AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 If the headers of dapp-chains are simplex-level transactions, what can we say about the security of dapp-chains?

 First, notice that there is no substantive difference between standalone headers and header-transactions.
 That means that *zero-confirmation* header-transactions are *exactly* as secure as a standalone counterparts (and at least as secure as zero-confirmation transactions).
+This is not very secure in the case of a PoW dapp-chain, but it means that a PoS dapp-chain's zero-confirmation header-transactions are just as secure as blocks from an equivalent standalone PoS blockchain.
+(It also means that the PoS dapp-chain is much more secure after header-transactions are confirmed, compared to the standalone equivalent.)

 When a header-transaction is confirmed by the simplex, the corresponding dapp-chain can efficiently use one-way PoR to inherit the security (and security properties) of the host simplex-chain[^dc-por].
 Similar to mutual PoR, this can provide a *security context* where otherwise-insecure methods of consensus can be done securely.

 [^dc-por]: Note: PoW dapp-chains will have a much lower difficulty than the host simplex-chain.
 Although a simplex-chain could do mutual PoR with dapp-chains, this is unnecessary and inefficient -- provided that this difficulty asymmetry exists.
 Although there is no fundamental reason that PoW dapp-chains must have a much lower difficulty, we should take care to use incentive structures that lead to this sort of outcome provided such a policy increases security of the simplex.

 With regards to doublespends, one-way PoR means that the reflected chain is *at least* as difficult to attack as the reflecting chain (as we covered in \autoref{sec:por-step4}).
 Since the parent simplex-chain is as difficult to attack as the complete simplex, each dapp-chain must therefore *also* be that difficult to attack.
+Attacking a dapp-chain is as difficult as attacking the entire network.

-Note that parent-chains (generally) need to record their child-chains' headers *anyway*, so one-way PoR in this situation -- where a simplex-chain reflects child dapp-chains -- effectively has zero overhead.
+Note that parent-chains (generally) need to record their child-chains' headers *anyway*, so this use of one-way PoR -- where a simplex-chain reflects child dapp-chains -- has near-zero overhead for both the simplex-chain and the dapp-chain.

 The only major, generic concern for dapp-chains -- that I can see -- is \emph{preventing DoS attacks}.
 This is one reason to favor PoS (or PoA) dapp-chains over PoW dapp-chains.
 Though perhaps we should wait for \autoref{sec:preventing-dos-attacks}.

 #### Three General Incentive Models for Dapp-chain Reflection

-If dapp-chain headers are included along-side transactions in simplex-blocks, is it not the case that both must be provide some kind of *transaction fee*?
-If not, how are simplex-miners to prioritize what to include in their blocks?
+If dapp-chain headers are included along-side transactions in simplex-blocks, is it not the case that both must pay some kind of *transaction fee*?
+If not, how are simplex-chain miners to prioritize what to include in their blocks?
 Even if such a fee is *not always necessary*, the *ability* to provide a fee has decisive advantages -- like creating asymmetry between an attacker and honest miners.

 If it is possible to implement dapp-chains (or any system of child-chains) such that those chains have \emph{freedom of protocol} and \emph{freedom of incentivization} whilst inheriting the parent-chain's security, then we should strive to achieve that.

 \defineTerm{Freedom of Incentivization}{
-  The property whereby child-chains are not restricted with regards to a choice of incentive-system (i.e., the nature and dynamics of their root token)
+  The property whereby child-chains have free choice of incentive-system (i.e., the nature and dynamics of their root token, or lack thereof)
 }

 \defineTerm{Freedom of Protocol}{
-  The property whereby child-chains are not restricted with regards to a choice of protocol (include scripting, accounting methods, block structures, etc)
+  The property whereby child-chains have free choice of protocol (including consensus mechanism, scripting, accounting methods, block structures, etc)
 }

 \autoref{sec:comparing-weight-dex} details a conversion method whereby PoR is possible between chains using different root tokens via a DEX.
 Could dapp-chains use a \emph{protocol-level} DEX to abstract their protocol and incentive-method away from those of its parent-chain?
 Yes.